This page has links to helpful resources for:

 Several organisations in Aotearoa New Zealand promote supported decision-making and the rights of disabled people:

-- Website - People First New Zealand: external a self-advocacy organisation that focuses on the rights of people with learning disabilities.
+- People First New Zealand: external a self-advocacy organisation that focuses on the rights of people with learning disabilities.

-- Website - Te Kāhui Tika Tangata Human Rights Commission external: works to make Te Tiriti o Waitangi and human rights real and relevant in Aotearoa New Zealand.
+- Te Kāhui Tika Tangata Human Rights Commission external: works to make Te Tiriti o Waitangi and human rights real and relevant in Aotearoa New Zealand.
 It monitors compliance with the UN Disability Convention external.

-- Website - Whaikaha - Ministry of Disabled People: external is a part of the government that works to drive real and meaningful change for a world where disabled people and tāngata whaikaha Māori thrive.
+- Ministry of Disabled People -Whaikaha: external is a part of the government that works to drive real and meaningful change for a world where disabled people and tāngata whaikaha Māori thrive.
+This work happens alongside the community, central and local government, and businesses.